 ‘Zero grazing’ would also bring an end to one of the traditional views of our countryside; many people would say rural Britain just wouldn’t feel the same without cows grazing in the fields.

-Turn right onto Horns Lane and follow it for about 600 metres until you reach Ye Horns Inn.
+Turn right onto Horns Lane and follow it for about 600 metres until you reach Ye Horns Inn (currently closed).

 14 Travellers rest

-Three generations of the same family have owned the Horns for the last 60 years.
-They serve traditional foods which are sourced locally including their signature ‘Roast Goosnargh Duckling’.
-They also brew their own beer and serve Lancashire cheese.
+Three generations of the same family owned the Horns for over 60 years until it closed in 2017.
+They served traditional foods which were sourced locally including their signature ‘Roast Goosnargh Duckling’.
+They also brewed their own beer and served Lancashire cheese.

 There has been a growing appreciation of traditional foods in recent years and many people seek out food that has been produced locally.
 Lancashire cheese falls into that category and most of it is supplied and eaten in the northwest.